sam-minns/AxiomEdge-PRO/README.md

 ## Framework Output

-The script generates several important files inside a `Results/` directory:
+The script generates several important files and directories:

+  * **`Results/` directory**: Contains all primary outputs for a run.
       * **Run-Specific Folder**: A unique folder is created for each run (e.g., `Andromeda_V209/`) containing:
           * `_report.txt`: A detailed text-based performance report.
           * `_equity_curve.png`: A plot of the walk-forward equity curve.
           * `_shap_summary.png`: A feature importance plot from the aggregated SHAP values.
           * `_model.json`: The final trained XGBoost model from the last cycle.
-      * `_run.log`: A detailed log of the entire run.
+          * `_run.log`: A detailed log of the entire run, including actions from the new intervention systems.
-  * **champion.json**: A JSON file containing the configuration and final metrics of the best-performing run to date (highest MAR ratio).
+      * `champion.json`: A JSON file containing the configuration and final metrics of the best-performing run to date (highest MAR ratio).
-  * **historical\_runs.jsonl**: A log file where each line is a JSON object summarizing a completed run.
+      * `historical_runs.jsonl`: A log file where each line is a JSON object summarizing a completed run.
 This serves as the framework's long-term memory.
-  * **strategy\_playbook.json**: A dynamic JSON file defining the available strategies, their descriptions, and default feature sets.
+      * `strategy_playbook.json`: A dynamic JSON file defining the available strategies, their descriptions, and default feature sets.
-  * **nickname\_ledger.json**: Stores the AI-generated codenames for each script version.
+      * `nickname_ledger.json`: Stores the AI-generated codenames for each script version.

-A `Cache/` directory will also be created to store feature data for faster subsequent runs.
+  * **`Cache/` directory**: This new directory is created in the project's base path to store caching files.
+      * **`feature_cache.parquet`**: Stores the main DataFrame with all engineered features in the efficient `.parquet` format.
+This allows the framework to skip recalculation on subsequent runs.
+      * **`feature_cache_metadata.json`**: Acts as a "fingerprint" with metadata (file sizes, parameters) to validate the cache.
+The cache is only used if this fingerprint matches the current run's setup.

 ## Data File Requirements